latuanvinh1998/CheapFake/README.md

 python eval_xxx.py
 ```

-Replace xxx with: cosine for Cosine Similarity Method, triplet for Euclidean Distance method and classify for Classifier method.
+Replace xxx with: "cosine" for Cosine Similarity Method, "triplet" for Euclidean Distance method and "classify" for Classifier method.